 Sometimes, anxiety strikes because you’re facing specific life challenges: marriage trouble, financial strain, or pressure at work.
 Other times, it can be more difficult to pinpoint why you’re feeling anxious.
 You might have racing, repetitive thoughts that are hard to stop.
 Or, you might suddenly feel anxious when you’re around other people or trying to focus on tasks.
 Even when it’s hard to pinpoint an explanation, anxiety is a real problem that can seriously affect your life.

 If you’re a Christian, you know the Bible is the best place to seek answers to life’s problems.
 Christians with anxiety often wonder, “can reading the Bible help me with this specific problem?”.
 The answer is yes!
-Although there are many other important reasons to read the Bible, Bible readinggalesburg church anxious can help with anxiety by focusing your mind on stabilizing truths, establishing a predictable routine, and promoting God-honoring meditation.
+Although there are many other important reasons to read the Bible, Bible reading can help with anxiety by focusing your mind on stabilizing truths, establishing a predictable routine, and promoting God-honoring meditation.

 Motivation Matters